PAL Award Winner for pre-reading skills & top 10 list of books!

 “C is a circle that doesn’t quite close.
 Her right side stays open where cats like to doze.
 C – Cats”

 Designed to accompany “Meet the Capital Letters,” our Parent Guide helps you expand alphabet knowledge with your child in a systematic way with discussion topics, craft activities, and kinesthetic movements for each letter, plus additional learning concepts such as colors and shapes.
-Staying mindful of ways to engage your child in everyday routine activities that easily transform into valuable learning opportunities will help ensure literacy success. alphabet-anatomy-parent-guide
+Staying mindful of ways to engage your child in everyday routine activities that easily transform into valuable learning opportunities will help ensure literacy success.
+See our first review: Parent Guide review.

 We hope you enjoy meeting Alphabet Anatomy’s letters and unlocking the mystery behind their shapes.
-Teach your child the alphabet in an easy, fun, and masterful way!
+Teach your child the alphabet and all about the letters in an easy, fun, and masterful way!

 Thank you for visiting with us!